Predator Mite (Phytoseiulus persimilis)

 The complete life cycle of persimilis can range depending on the temperature.
 At 86°F, it takes 5 days, and at 59°F, it can take 25 days.
 There are 4 times as many females in the population (sex ratio is 4:1 female).
 Females lay 2-3 eggs per day, with an average of 60 eggs over a 35 day lifetime.
 The eggs hatch in 2-3 days.
 Newly hatched predators do not eat, but later stages and adults feed on all stages of the mites.
 Each predator consumes between 5-30 prey per day.
 Persimilis do not diapause; therefore remain active all year round in greenhouses.

 Cannabis applications vary based off of infestation level, previous chemical residue (where Persimilis is no longer recommended to use), size of plants, temperature and humidity.
 If there are high levels of spider mites, playing catch up becomes difficult for cannabis growers as as clean up may take at least 2 weeks to see results.
-For heavy infestations, remove the most affected plants and spray with Neem Oil.
+For heavy infestations, remove the most affected plants and treat with GRAS or organic spray.
 Wait 48 hours after application of spraying to release predatory mites.

 Persimilis needs relative humidity greater than 60% to survive (especially in the egg stage).
 If humidity is too low, raise it by lightly misting plants or wetting skywalks.
 Where humidity is below 60%, the predatory beetle Stethorus punctillum can be used with persimilis.
 Stethorus feeds on all stages of spider mite and is effective at detecting individual mite colonies.
 If average temperatures are often below or above the 68-81°F range for optimum use of Persimilis, introduce Amblyseius fallacis along with persimilis.